 Tax Code Section 25.19 requires the chief appraiser to send the notice of appraised value by May 1 or April 1 for residence homesteads, or as soon thereafter as possible.
 If a property owner disagrees with this value, the property owner may file a protest with the appraisal review board (ARB).

 The notice of appraised value includes a protest form and information about how and when to file a protest with the ARB if the property owner disagrees with the appraisal district's actions.

 The appraised home value for a homeowner who qualifies his or her homestead for exemptions in the preceding and current year may not increase more than 10 percent per year.

-Tax Code Section 23.23(a) sets a limit on the appraised value of a residence homestead, stating that its appraised value for a tax year may not exceed the lesser of:
+Tax Code Section 23.23(a) sets a limit on the amount of annual increase to the appraised value of a residence homestead to not exceed the lesser of:

 - the market value of the property; or

 - 10 percent of the appraised value of the property for last year;

 - the appraised value of the property for last year; and

 - the market value of all new improvements to the property.